fwcd/tip/README.md

 # Tip
-A small, Haskell-like purely functional programming language.
+A small, Haskell-like, purely functional programming language.

 This repo contains the compiler frontend that parses a source file and emits a (typed) AST in Haskell's show notation.